×

 string

 Specifies the interface name to use when establishing a session.
-Use this field to configure unnumbered BGP peering.
+Use this parameter to configure unnumbered BGP peering.
 There must be a point-to-point, layer 2 connection between the two BGP peers.
 You can use unnumbered BGP peering with IPv4, IPv6, or dual-stack, but you must enable IPv6 RAs (Router Advertisements).
 Each interface is limited to one BGP connection.

 spec.bgp.routers.neighbors.port